Are you ready for your Supercar Track Xperience at Michigan International Speedway?

 Be sure to always listen to your instructor, and keep in mind, each of our cars drive differently.
 Just because you can do one thing in one car, does not mean it will work in all of them.
 Remember to keep your eyes up, soft inputs in the wheel, and steady throttle application.
 These are all keys to being successful at MIS.

-Watch: 3 laps in a Supercar at Michigan International Speedway
+Watch: a hot lap in a Supercar at Michigan International Speedway.

 Are you ready to drive a supercar on a REAL racetrack?